karaoc/dayz.test/[Server-Hosting]-Server-settings-DayZ-1.08-Expansion-1.02-TEMP.md

 ### WARNING!
 The lastest expansion update (1.02) for dayz 1.08 changed a lot of settings.
 It's highly recommended to regenerate your settings files !

 * [Click me](https://github.com/salutesh/DayZ-Expansion-Scripts/tree/development/ServerProfile/ExpansionMod/Settings) to see the server settings files
-* [Click me](https://github.com/salutesh/DayZ-Expansion-Scripts/commit/0a1f11b0e146bbf69a4c7af9aefbe034746159f1) to see the history of change for server settings
+* [Click me](https://github.com/salutesh/DayZ-Expansion-Scripts/commit/0a1f11b0e146bbf69a4c7af9aefbe034746159f1) to see the lastest changes for server settings

 ## Contents